AllianceSoftware/django-csvpermissions/README.md

 Book,      library,       delete,            no,        all,   all,

-Loan,      library,       add,               yes,       yes,   yes,       yes, Loan,      library,       view,              no,        all,   all,       own, Loan,      library,       change,            no,        all,   all, Loan,      library,       delete,            no,        all,   all,
+Loan,      library,       add,               yes,       yes,   yes,       yes, Loan,      library,       view,              no,        all,   all, Loan,      library,       change,            no,        all,   all, Loan,      library,       delete,            no,        all,   all,